 City of Ojai Redistricting Process

-View current and future Ojai district maps below
+View previous and current Ojai district maps below

 Council District Map Adopted December 11, 2018.